dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ##### `-i <path-to-directory>`

 > **Required**: The full path to a directory containing the parsed locus-specific fasta files.
+Fasta files in the directory must have extension '.fasta' to be read.

 ##### `-b <choice>`